 During this workshop, we will explore power dynamics, within ourselves and as reflected in the outside world, and in the justice system.

 You will learn tools to work with to heal from trauma, to work with traumatized populations and how to reverse trauma.
 You will practice and maybe even teach in the trauma-conscious style.

 We will do meditations and mindfulness exercises in the specific Liberation Prison Yoga method, focused on unconditional, non-judgmental acceptance rather than on accountability and changing behavior.

 No professional teaching certification is required to take the workshop, though having an active yoga/meditation practice is helpful.

-Please note that taking the Give Back Training does not automatically grant volunteer teacher placement with Liberation Prison Yoga facilities.
-However, you will be prepared to start your own program and/or teach in a facility on your own accord.
+Please note that taking the Liberation Prison Yoga Training does not automatically grant volunteer teacher placement with Liberation Prison Yoga facilities.
+The training is the first step of the process.

 In this workshop we will cover: